1. News

 R&D tax marketing myths

 Knowledge is power, as the old expression goes.
 In this article, I will cover some common marketing messages promoted by R&D tax advisers.
-Some require additional context to properly understand, while others are simply hogwash.
+Some require additional context to properly understand, while others are simply misleading.

 ‘100% success rate’ and ‘approved claims’